manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Using this metaphor, we could say that IP addresses are street names.
 Just like houses on a street have house numbers, TCP uses a so-called port number to identify a single TCP endpoint on a given server system.
 These run from 0 to 65535.

+- explain localhost and port 8000
+- explain what data is exchanged between server and client, with curl
+- briefly explain http headers, status codes etc.

 # Part 3: React - Rich web applications with JavaScript